mkojoa/eazy-logger/README.md

 #### simple-logger
-simple-logger provides support for File Log and Seq Log strategy for logging in your application.
+simple-logger provides support for logging to `File` and `Seq` strategies in your application.
 See logging configuration below. `UseSimpleLogging()` must be used in Program.cs.
 By default File logging is set to `true`.
 ```c#
   public static IHostBuilder CreateHostBuilder(string[] args) =>